Don’t miss our new Cloud Forest exhibit

 Look out for stunning plants

-Anthurium cubense occurs in tropical dry forest and lower parts of cloud forests up to an altitude of 800m.
-It is most common in Colombia and Nicaragua.
+This long-leaved aroid can be found in lower parts of cloud forests up to an altitude of around 800m.
+Ranging from Cuba and Central America to Guyana, it appears to be most common in Nicaragua and Colombia.

 Proud to partner with Writhlington School Orchid Project